RushikaShankar/Sentiment-analysis/README.md

 ## Dataset

+IMDB Movie Reviews Dataset

+This dataset is one of the most popular for sentiment analysis.
+It contains 50,000 movie reviews labeled as:

+Positive (pos/)

+Negative (neg/)

+📌 Full Official Name
-A small subset of the IMDB Movie Review Dataset is used.
+IMDB Large Movie Review Dataset (ACL IMDB Dataset)

+Created by Andrew Maas et al. (Stanford University)

 Each file contains: